 Pursuant to paragraph 4(c) of the Policy, the complainant is required to establish a prima facie case that the respondent lacks rights or legitimate interests in the disputed domain name.
-Once such prima facie case is made out, the respondent bears the burden of producing evidence in support of its rights or legitimate interests in the disputed domain name.
+Once such prima facie case is made out, the respondent bears the burden of producing evidence in support of its rights or legitimate interest in the disputed domain name.
 If the respondent fails to do so, the complainant may be deemed to have satisfied paragraph 4(a)(ii) of the Policy.
-See WIPO Overview 3.0, section 2.1.
+See WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), section 2.1.